 -From the 2012 Inspector General’s Report

-I admire the Inspector General’s report, but I cannot help but think it’s similar to the internal “Independent” report the State Department conducted on themselves after the Benghazi debacle.
+I cannot help but think the VA’s Internal IG report is similar to the internal “Independent” report the State Department conducted on themselves after the Benghazi debacle.
 Even though State’s report suspiciously steered clear of naming the Undersecretary of Management (“M”) Patrick Kennedy, it was clear to everyone at the State Department we spoke to that Kennedy was ultimately to blame for the denied security requests.
 And what good are findings and recommendations if they are never heeded, and the people in charge are not held accountable?
 Shinseki of the VA and Patrick Kennedy of the Department of State have more in common then you’d think.

 I personally called the VA help line two weeks ago to make an adjustment to my account.
 After holding for twenty minutes, the system said it was too busy to take my call.
 “Please call back later,” the dull computer voice said to me.
 I haven’t called back since, I don’t want to waste my time on hold with the computer-generated voice anymore.